31. In Love With Spring: My Novel Online

 He turned, saw Michael, and said to her, “I’ll talk to you later, Jules.
 Call me anytime.”

 “Thanks, Simon, I will.”
-Returning Michael’s steady gaze, she thought how wonderful it would be if he was jealous; if he grabbed her arms and demanded, What the hell… ? but he didn’t.
-In the moment it took Simon to cross the room and let himself out, gently shutting the door behind him, she’d recruited a convincing smile.
+Returning Michael’s steady gaze, she thought how wonderful it would be if he was jealous; if he grabbed her arms and demanded, What the hell…? but he didn’t.
+In the moment it took Simon to cross the room and let himself out, gently shutting the door behind him, she’d produced a convincing smile.
 “So, how was your summer?”
-Good job, she thought; way to play this.
+Well done, she thought; way to play this.
 Don’t let him know he got to you.

 ‘You all moved in?”
-Catching sight of herself in the mirror, she decided she looked okay; her light tan brought out a pink glow in her cheeks, and her hair, curly from the humidity, was for once not in a ponytail, and tumbled down her shoulders.
+Catching sight of herself in the mirror, she decided she looked okay; her light tan brought out a pink glow in her cheeks, and her hair, curly from the humidity, tumbled down her shoulders.
 “How is your room in the new dorm, is it nice?”